semperos/ari/README.md

     - See GNU Octave plotting
 - See [Gonum](https://github.com/gonum)

-Goal already has a number of features that mean we don't need to fill these gaps to start (more flexible options may be considered in the future):
+Goal already has a number of features, so we don't need to fill these gaps to start (more flexible options may be considered in the future):

 - Powerful string API
 - JSON support